 Many know that blogging is an effective way to attract an audience, increase awareness of your brand and even grow your business.
-But if you want to create a dynamic online presence and build SEO for small businesses you should always view blogging in the context of your website and social media efforts.

 Creating synergy among these three online staples will help you to combine their powers and create greater leverage in the online world.